Sergey Avdeev

 Avdeyev at one point held the record for cumulative time spent in space with 747.59 days in Earth orbit, accumulated through three tours of duty aboard the Mir Space Station.
 He has orbited the Earth 11,968 times traveling about 515,000,000 kilometers.
-In August 2005, this record was taken by another cosmonaut, Sergei K. Krikalev; it has since been surpassed by several other cosmonauts and the current record of 879 days was set by Gennady Padalka in 2015.
+In August 2005, this record was taken by another cosmonaut, Sergei K. Krikalev; it has since been surpassed by other cosmonauts, the current record holder being Oleg Kononenko since February 2024.

 Avdeyev is married with two children.
 He is an amateur radio operator, and his call sign is RV3DW.

 Time dilation record

 For a long time, Avdeyev held the record for time dilation experienced by a human being.
 In his 747 days aboard Mir, cumulative across three missions, he went approximately 27,360 km/h and thus aged roughly 0.02 seconds (20 milliseconds) slower from an Earthbound person's perspective, which is considerably more than any other human being, except Sergei Krikalev.
 This is due to the special relativistic effect of time dilation and is not properly thought of as time travelling as described by mainstream culture.
 A common misconception is that the Apollo program astronauts hold the record—they did go faster than Avdeyev, but they were only in space for a few days.